 Whale watching in and around Los Angeles is a thrilling local phenomenon that’s worth doing at least once in your lifetime.
-Now that we’re well into the winter, gray whale migration is about to take off along the California coast.
 Even from land, you could catch them spouting, slapping their tails (known as “lobtailing”) or breaching.
 We’ve put together a guide to local whale migrations and boat tours in Los Angeles.
 Read on for everything you need to know.

 Winter/spring: Gray whales